 Desktop.ini files are only visible in Windows Explorer if you first un-check "Hide protected operating system files" (under Tools, Options, View)

-To see the file locks created by this process run the following command on the file server, while a client is (slowly) listing a large directory:
+To see the read/write file locks created by this process, run the following command on the file server, while a client is (slowly) listing a large directory:

 NET FILE | Find "desktop.ini"

-A solution to this performance problem is to remove the READ_ONLY attribute from the folder and/or delete the non-essential desktop.ini files.
+A solution to this performance problem is to remove the READ_ONLY permission from the folder and/or delete the non-essential desktop.ini files.

 There are reports that Windows Explorer can run very slowly or stop responding if some of the profile permissions get corrupted.

 To fix this logout and login with a different (Administrator level) account and rename this folder: